Amazon and Rivian's electric delivery vans place focus on drivers

 It all started with Gran Turismo.
 From those early PlayStation days, Sean was drawn to anything with four wheels.
 Prior to joining the Roadshow team, he was a freelance contributor for Motor Authority, The Car Connection and Green Car Reports.
 As for what's in the garage, Sean owns a 2016 Chevrolet SS, and yes, it has Holden badges.

 tasked Rivian with a big job last year: design and manufacture a next-generation electric delivery van.
 While the main goal is to take tailpipe emissions out of the equation, the online retail giant hasn't forgotten about the people who actually drive the vehicles for a living.

-On Sunday, Amazon released more details on how it's put drivers in the forefront of the vans to shape them for the greater good..
+On Sunday, Amazon released more details on how it's put drivers in the forefront of the development process.
 Truly, the company gave drivers pretty incredible access to the prototype